magentabusiness/magentabusiness.github.io/docs/paas/eu/subscription.md

 ## White labeling

 IoT Hub web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.
 See feature [documentation](/docs/{{docsPrefix}}user-guide/white-labeling/){:target="_blank"} for more details.
-IoT Hub Cloud extends white-labeling feature with ability to configure own domain name easily.
+IoT Hub extends white-labeling feature with ability to configure own domain name easily.
 See [managing domain](/docs/{{docsPrefix}}domains/){:target="_blank"} for more details.

 The white-labeling feature is available for **Prototype** and **Startup** subscription plans.